Svenson-Maximus/DnD-Chatbot/README.md

 # D&D Helper Chatbot 🐉

 A powerful chatbot designed to aid Dungeon Masters and players in their epic D&D adventures.
-Using OpenAI's `gpt-3.5-turbo` engine, our chatbot offers fast and dynamic responses to assist with rules, lore, and storytelling.
+Using OpenAI's `gpt-3.5-turbo` engine, my chatbot offers fast and dynamic responses to assist with rules, lore, and storytelling.

 ## Features